gutlibe/aisean/documentations/Page Template.md

 > **Note:** Authorization settings like `authorizedUserTypes` and `unauthorizedRedirectPath` are now managed in the `routes.js` file, not in individual pages.

-## Page Lifecycle
+## Multi-Render Page Lifecycle

-Pages follow a defined lifecycle that manages rendering, data loading, and error handling:
+The updated architecture uses a multi-render approach with the following lifecycle phases:

 1. **Initialization**: Constructor sets up configuration
 2. **CSS Loading**: Page-specific CSS is loaded before DOM changes
 3. **Authentication**: User auth state is verified
+4. **Prepare Render**: Prepares header and skeleton templates
-4. **Structure Rendering**: Page header and skeleton template are rendered
+5. **Structure Rendering**: Page header and skeleton template are rendered
-5. **Database Loading**: If `requiresDatabase` is true, data is loaded
+6. **Database Loading**: If `requiresDatabase` is true, data is loaded
-6. **Content Rendering**: Main content replaces the skeleton template
+7. **Content Rendering**: Main content replaces the skeleton template
-7. **Event Binding**: Event listeners are set up
+8. **Event Binding**: Event listeners are set up
-8. **Cleanup**: Resources are released when navigating away
+9. **Cleanup**: Resources are released when navigating away

+### Key Lifecycle Methods

+The multi-render approach introduces two main phases:

+1. **`prepareRender()`**: Prepares the page for rendering (loads CSS, verifies auth, prepares templates)
+2. **`finalizeRender()`**: Renders the prepared templates and loads content

+These methods are called by the router and should not be overridden in most cases.
+Instead, implement the required methods described below.

 ## Required Methods